Skip to content

 | `references/packaging-guide.md` | ZIP structure, manifest schema, portability checks, import instructions | Package |

-| `references/evaluation-rubric.md` | 11 scoring dimensions, grade thresholds, pressure testing | Audit (pressure testing), scoring targets |
+| `references/evaluation-rubric.md` | 13 weighted scoring dimensions normalized to 100, grade thresholds, pressure testing | Audit (pressure testing), scoring targets |

 Read reference files as indicated by the "Read When" column above.
 Do not rely on memory or prior knowledge of their contents.